AminaHanan246/bulk_rna_seq_prj/README.md

 ---
 ## Setup & Installation

-**Programs required:** it is recommended that the user has anaconda installed, through which all required programs can be installed.
-Assuming that anaconda is available, all the required programs can be installed using the following:
+**Programs required:** It is recommended that the user have Anaconda installed, through which all required programs can be installed.
+Assuming that Anaconda is available, all the required programs can be installed using the following:
 ```bash
 #Install the required programs using anaconda
 conda create -n preprocess python=3.7